Hours: M-F 8:30-5 PM ET

 Then we'll work with you to put those credits together in a way that most benefits you.
 The more prior learning you draw from to build your degree concentration, the less new coursework you will have to take and pay for.

 Accelerated Course Options

-In addition to our standard 14-week fall and spring semester course offerings, UMass Amherst offers two 6-week accelerated summer sessions and one 3-week uber accelerated winter session, allowing you to pack in the courses you need to help you finish on your schedule.
+In addition to our standard 14-week fall and spring semester course offerings, UMass Amherst offers two 6-week accelerated summer sessions and one 3-week ultra-accelerated winter session, allowing you to pack in the courses you need to help you finish on your schedule.